sounddrill31/crave_aosp_builder/README.md

 A. [Read this](#repo-init-command)

 Here, we enter our repo init command for a non-supported ROM.
 If we are building something that's supported by crave, we can leave the default as is.

+Q4.
+How do I sign my builds?

+A. Build signing is only available on Self Hosted workflow, and only when you use Devspace CLI as the Self Hosted Runner.

+Follow [this](placeholder) guide to generate certificates.

+Create a secret called SIGNING_PREFERENCE

+Go to your devspace CLI instance through VSCode RAS, drag and drop your certificatesin .android-certs folder.